tushxxarr/CateringHub/README.md

 # CateringHub

-A responsive web-based Catering Marketplace using Laravel, enabling corporate customers to order meals from catering vendors.
-The system includes vendor and customer portals with features such as registration, profile and menu management, order tracking, invoicing, and search filters based on location and food type.
+A web-based Catering Marketplace using Laravel, designed to connect catering service providers (merchants) with office clients.
+It features separate portals for merchants and customers, enabling profile and menu management, order placement, and invoicing through a responsive and secure interface.

 ## Application Overview